romangurevitch/GopherCon2023/README.md

     - Once you have your preferred IDE installed, open the project by navigating to `File -> Open...` and selecting the project directory you cloned earlier.

-## Concurrency Fundamentals
+## Concurrency Building Blocks in Go

-Dive into the basics of concurrency in Go by exploring the following topics:
+Dive into the building blocks of concurrency in Go by exploring the following topics:

 - [Channels](internal/concurrency/channel/README.md)
 - [Context](internal/concurrency/context/README.md)